This activity page shows which transactions are running when the page was loaded or last refreshed. There are 2 specific variations on this page:

 Sorting Running Transactions¶

-There are filters present at the top of the page, and you are able to switch between active transactions and all transactions running.
+There are filters present at the top of the page, and you can switch between active transactions and all transactions running.

 |Apps||The applications to monitor requests from for your server.||All Apps|